myselfpoulomi/my-portfolio/README.md

 🧑‍💻 About Me
 I'm a passionate FullStack developer focused on building creative and functional web experiences.
 This portfolio is a reflection of my journey, skills, and selected projects.

-🚀 Features
+✨ Features
- -Responsive design for all devices
+✅ Responsive design for all devices

- -Project showcase with descriptions and links
+🖼️ Project showcase with descriptions and links

- -Smooth scrolling and interactive UI
+🎯 Smooth scrolling and interactive UI

- -Contact form with validation
+📬 Contact form with validation

 📁 Folder Structure
 PORTFOLIO-WEBSITE/
-│
 ├── public/                     # Static public assets
 ├── src/
 │   ├── assets/                 # Images, icons, and resume
 │   │   ├── icons/
 │   │   ├── projects/
 │   │   ├── profilepic.jpg
 │   │   └── RESUME_POULOMI.pdf
 │   ├── Components/             # Reusable React components
 │   │   ├── AboutMe.jsx
 │   │   ├── ContactMe.jsx
 │   │   ├── Footer.jsx